 The most effective way to use social media is to take advantage of local apps and pages.
 Nextdoor (or its equivalent in your country) is highly effective because of its hyper-locality.
 I see lost pets posted very often on this platform, and just as often they are found within days by another user.
 Local Facebook pages, pet-related or not, can also be helpful.
 Just keep in mind that the algorithm of Facebook works to maximize profit for the corporation, not to help owners of lost pets.
 Because of this, your posts may not be seen as much as you would like without “boosting” which is a paid service.

 One helpful use of Facebook, especially in the case of a pet who has been missing for a long time, is to create a page specifically for finding that pet.
 Here is a good example of a page created for a missing kitty who was reunited with his family.

 There are several different kinds of websites which can aid in your lost pet search.
 Be sure to read them thoroughly to see if the information is useful to you and your situation.

 You will want to search the databases of the animal shelters and rescue groups in your area.
 Most will list pictures and descriptions of all pets in their facility.
 Some have the functionality of taking lost and found reports online, which is especially helpful during covid related restrictions.
-Many shelters today partner with Finding Rover to increase the chances of a lost pet being reunited with their owner.
-If so, go ahead and download the app and share your missing pet’s pictures.
+Many shelters today partner with 24 Pet Connect which is a nationwide database of found pets.
+This is a good place to start your search.

 There are a number of companies like Lost My Doggie and Pawboost offering paid services for the owners of missing pets.
 These services include creting and boosting posts on social media, creating and distributing flyers, and sending text alerts to residents in any given area.